 New Boundary: Personal responsibility.

-In order to feel safe and connected in a relationship to arise, the other person has to be willing to be 100% responsible for their 50% of the relationship.
+In order to feel safe and connected in a relationship, the other person has to be willing to be 100% responsible for their 50% of the relationship.

 Let me say that again: You are 100% responsible for your 50% of the relationship.